CodeJA91/codeja91.github.io/README.md

 I give credit to my resources:

-* https://www.epicodus.com/about - A vocational coding/programming bootcamp with a curriculum structured for online/on location.
+* https://www.epicodus.com/about - A vocational coding/programming bootcamp with a curriculum structured for learning online/on location.

 * https://www.freecodecamp.org/ - A free online coding/programming school and excellent resource.